AlanReviews/Goblet-of-fire/README.md

 This program is not affiliated with JK Rowling and the Harry Potter series.
 It is created by a fan after reading Goblet of Fire.

 ### Lore
 Hogwarts, Beauxbatons, and Durmstrang compete for the Triwizard Cup.
+In order to compete for the Triwizard Cup, each school needs an older student to represent their school.

 ### Steps
 1. Students put their names in the Goblet of Fire for the Triwizard Tournament.
 All students must be 17 years or older.